snoeren-development/joomla-random-module/README.md

 ## Usage
 [Download the module](https://github.com/snoeren-development/joomla-random-module/archive/master.zip) and install it directly on your Joomla! powered website.
-Simply create a new Random Module module and select the position the module should pick a module from.
+Simply create a new SD Random Module module and select the position the module should pick a module from.

 ## Credits
 - [Michael Snoeren](https://github.com/MSnoeren)